 This is particularly useful when you "assign" database items to colleagues and you only want to see the items that relate to you.

-You can either select a user or leave it to
+You can either select a

 None if you want Routine not to filter based on this property.